WebReflection/dblite/README.md

 The amount of parameters goes from one to four, left to right, where left is the input going through the right which is the eventual output.

-All parameters are optionals except the SQL one, where if non specified, `console.log(arguments)` will be used as implicit callback if none has been specified as last parameters used when `.query()` was invoked.
+All parameters are optionals except the SQL one.

 ### db.query() Possible Combinations
 ```javascript